-From 2006 until 2010 Alan was a columnist at NBC’s online destinations: NBCOlympics.com, NBCSports.com and UniversalSports.com.
+From 2006 until 2010, Alan served as columnist at NBCOlympics.com, NBCSports.com and UniversalSports.com.
 For the 17 years before that, he was a staff writer at the Los Angeles Times; he spent his first nine years at the newspaper covering news and the final eight sports, mostly the Olympic movement.
 The 2014 Sochi Games marked his eighth Olympics, Summer and Winter; he is a member of the International Olympic Committee’s press commission.

 With Alan as lead columnist, NBCOlympics.com won a Sports Emmy for innovation at the 2008 Olympics.
 After the 2008 Games, Alan co-wrote Michael Phelps’ “No Limits: The Will to Succeed,” and after the 2010 Olympics, he co-wrote Apolo Ohno’s “Zero Regrets: Be Greater Than Yesterday.”
 Both books are New York Times best-sellers.

-Alan is a lecturer in sports writing at the University of Southern California’s Annenberg School of Communication and Journalism; journalismdegree.org named him one of the nationwide “Top 50 Journalism Professors in 2012.”
+Alan is a lecturer in sports writing at the University of Southern California’s Annenberg School for Communication and Journalism; journalismdegree.org named him one of the nationwide “Top 50 Journalism Professors in 2012.”
 He was program director at the 2011 FISU-AIPS young journalists’ initiative at the Summer University Games in Shenzhen, China, and was one of six instructors — the only American — at the inaugural IOC “Young Reporters” program at the Youth Olympic Games in Singapore in 2010.
 He taught journalism and new media at the 2011 launch of the Russian International Olympic University.
-In 2014, he taught sportswriting as part of the first “Dream Together” master’s degree program at Seoul National University in South Korea.
+In 2014, he taught sports writing as part of the first “Dream Together” master’s-degree program at Seoul National University in South Korea.

-In both 2012 and 2011, Alan served as master of ceremonies at the Global Sports Forum in Barcelona.
+He served as master of ceremonies at the Global Sports Forum in Barcelona in 2012 and 2011.

 Alan is a 1980 graduate of Northwestern University’s Medill School of Journalism in Evanston, Ill., as well as a 1987 graduate of the University of California’s Hastings College of the Law in San Francisco; he is a member (inactive) of the State Bar of California.